 Conductor Ed.
 Walker informs us of the death of his brother at Marathon, Wis.
-Our sympathy is extended to Conductor Walker and family.
+Our sympathy is extended to Conductor Walker and been a very serious accident.

 Mr. Charles Vanek, one of our genial night clerks, has become the able assistant to Mr. Ed.
 Krause in the Pet Department.
 Anyone wishing a nice kitten or dog for a pet see Charlie as he has charge of disposing of all the surplus stock.